loeken/helm-charts/charts/heimdall/README.md

 # heimdall

 ## Image
-The image is build via github action: https://github.com/loeken/docker-heimdall
+The image is build by linuxserver.io

 ## Requirements
 Tested with Kubernetes: v1.23.12